 In South End, form follows parking.
 At present, parking is provided in South End at ratios largely independent of the presence of transit and other mobility options.
-These parking spaces are isolated within individual projects which limits shared parking opportunities and constrains development potential.
-In addition, few public parking spaces are available aside from on-street spaces.
+In addition, these spaces are isolated within individual projects with no real practical opportunity for cross-sharing and few public parking spaces (aside from on-street spaces).
+Additionally, the provision of parking is also displacing development opportunity (i.e., greater density)